Skip to main content

 Run Grackle Docs

-• A sidebar will open up that will identify errors and warnings.
+2. A sidebar will open displaying errors and warnings.

-• Select the “Re-Check” button at the top of the window when you have completed each task to receive an updated report.
+• Select the Re-Check button at the top of the Grackle window to generate an updated report.

-• Continue to revise until all checks have passed.
+• Continue revising until all checks have passed.

 From the main navigation, go to the Add-on tab, choose Grackle, then Launch